Measuring Association Between Labels and Free-Text Rationales: Introduction

 \section{Introduction}

-The goal of interpretable NLP is to better understand predictive models' internals for purposes such as debugging, validating safety before deployment, and revealing unintended biases and behavior.
-These objectives require \emph{faithful} rationales, i.e., explanations of the model's behavior that are accurate representations of its decision process \cite{melis2018towards}.
+Interpretable NLP aims to better understand predictive models' internals for purposes such as debugging, validating safety before deployment, or revealing unintended biases and behavior \cite{molnar2019}.
+These objectives require faithful rationales---explanations of the model's behavior that are accurate representations of its decision process \cite{melis2018towards}.

-One way toward faithfulness is to introduce architectural modifications or constraints that produce rationales with desirable properties \cite[to name a few]{lei2016rationalizing, andreas2016neural, schwartz-etal-2018-bridging}.
-For example, pipeline models (\autoref{fig:pipeline}) were designed for information extraction (IE) tasks for which an effective rationale can be \emph{extracted} as a subset of the input and \emph{sufficient} to make a prediction on its own, without the rest of the input \cite{lei2016rationalizing}.
-Such models approach faithfulness by construction, if there is no gradient flow between the explainer and predictor modules \cite{jain2020learning}.
+One way towards faithfulness is to introduce architectural modifications or constraints that produce rationales with desirable properties \cite[\emph{inter alia}]{andreas2016neural, schwartz-etal-2018-bridging, jiang-etal-2019-explore}.
+For example, pipeline models (\autoref{fig:pipeline}) were designed for information extraction (IE) tasks for which a rationale can be extracted as a subset of the input and is \emph{sufficient} to make a prediction on its own, without the rest of the input \cite{lei-etal-2016-rationalizing}.
+Such models approach faithfulness by construction \cite{jain-etal-2020-learning}.

-There is a growing interest in tasks that require world and commonsense ``knowledge'' and ``reasoning'', e.g., \cqa \cite{talmor2019commonsenseqa} and natural language inference \cite{bowman2015large}.
-Here, extractive rationales necessarily fall short---rationales must instead take the form of free-text natural language to fill in the reasoning or knowledge gap \cite{camburu2018snli, rajani2019explain}.\footnote{We use ``free-text'' and ``natural language'' rationales interchangeably.} In \autoref{tab:datasets_all}, for example, the highlighted extractive rationale of the first problem instance lacks at least one reasoning step to adequately justify the answer; the natural language rationale (which is not extractive) fills the gap.
+There is a growing interest in tasks that require world and commonsense ``knowledge'' and ``reasoning'', such as commonsense question-answering \cite[\cqa;][]{talmor-etal-2019-commonsenseqa} and natural language inference \cite[SNLI;][]{bowman-etal-2015-large}.
+Here, extractive rationales necessarily fall short---rationales must instead take the form of free-text natural language to fill in the reasoning or knowledge gap \cite{camburu2018snli, rajani-etal-2019-explain}.\footnote{We use ``free-text'' and ``natural language'' rationales interchangeably.
+We additionally use the term ``rationale'' to also mean ``explanation''; for a more detailed discussion of terminology see \citet{jacovi2020aligning, wiegreffe2021teach}.} In \autoref{tab:datasets_all}, for example, the highlighted extractive rationale of the first problem instance lacks at least one reasoning step to adequately justify the answer; the natural language rationale (which is not extractive) fills in the gap.